googleapis/google-cloud-java/docs/client_retries.md

 the team operation the service.

-Consider increasing the retry delay (initial retry delay and retry multiplier) so that the retry attempts are spaced out.
+Consider increasing the retry delay (initial retry delay and retry multiplier) so that the retry attempts are spaced out and less frequent.
 Note, this may result in a slower response.

 Your use case may require a quicker response and/or more frequent retry attempts.
 If that is the case, try to increase the quota limits.